asmacdo/opfvta/README.md

 ./produce.sh
 ```

-This analysis may take up over 24 hours on personal computers.
+This analysis may take over 24 hours on personal computers.